oklyz/Snake-game-project/README.md

 ### description

 \_Fist of all, I will initialize framework files then, I will move on to establish environment where snake respond in, the designe of environment will be cheack Board pattern then I will draw snake and it food, after that I want to establish controll system for snake movment, and also if snake eats it self or snake hits the wall its game over.
-The game have difficulty which are three leves based on player choice, this is all about snake game. player can change the designe to make his/her eyes comfortable when playing the game
+The game have difficulty which are four leves based on player choice, this is all about snake game. player can change the designe to make his/her eyes comfortable when playing the game

 # Technology used